Sebastián Córdova: 2019–20: Apertura runner-up

 On 29 September, he scored a brace in América's 4–1 Apertura victory over rivals Guadalajara.
 In the first-leg of the Apertura finals against Monterrey, following review by the video assistant referee, Córdova was sent-off in the 53rd minute due to a late challenge on Leonel Vangioni.
 He missed the second-leg as América finished runners-up.

 2021–22: Number change

 Prior to the start of the 2021–22 season, Córdova was given the number 10 jersey, the first canterano (home-grown) player to wear it since Cuauhtémoc Blanco.

 Tigres UANL

-In early December, Club América and Guadalajara agreed to a player exchange involving Sebastián Córdova and Uriel Antuna.
-However, after the proposed trade did not materialize, Tigres UANL reached an agreement with Club América to sign Córdova on December 16, 2021.
+In early December 2021, Club América and C.D.
+Guadalajara agreed to a player exchange involving Sebastián Córdova and Uriel Antuna.
+However, after the proposed trade did not materialize, UANL reached an agreement to sign Córdova on December 16.
+With Tigres, he won his first league championship, the Clausura 2023.

+Córdova left the club after his contract expired in December 2025.

+Late career

+In January 2026, Córdova joined Toluca.
+The following June, he joined Pumas UNAM.
+On August 7, Córdova sustained an injury during a Leagues Cup match against Cincinnati and was ruled out for the remainder of the year.